dedonlab/metagenomic_PT-seq_data_analysis/README.md

 ### 1. Trim reads
 RAM >= 50G is required.
 For real PT-seq dataset, we recommond thread >= 10.
 ```
+# Ensure bbmap and fastqc added to your system’s PATH so that it can be invoked from the command line.

 sh trim.sh demo/demo_1.fastq demo/demo_2.fastq job_demo
 ```
 The output files for the next step are trimmed reads: `job_demo_R1_final.fastq` and `job_demo_R2_final.fastq`.
 The output files also include intermediate .fq files and QC report files.